-- Examinations for Discovery will take place within 150 days after certification notice is given to Class Members. - 45.
+- 46. Examinations for Discovery will take place within 140 days of Certification. - 47.
 The plaintiffs expect to request the Crown's consent to examine more than one Crown representative.
-In the event that a dispute arises in this regard, the plaintiffs propose to bring a motion within 120 days after certification notice is given to Class Members. - 46.
-The plaintiffs anticipate that the Examination for Discovery of a properly selected and informed officer of the Crown will take approximately 10 days, subject to refusals and undertakings. - 47.
+In the event that a dispute arises in this regard, the plaintiffs propose to bring a motion within 110 days after Certification. - 48.
+The plaintiffs anticipate that the Examination for Discovery of properly selected and informed officers of the Crown will take approximately 10 days, subject to refusals and undertakings. - 49.
 The plaintiffs anticipate that the Examination for Discovery of the representative plaintiffs will take approximately one day, subject to refusals and undertakings.